cavalryjim/agilephd_blog/content/posts/llm_langchain.md

 ```

 Here, we retrieve the OpenAI API key from environment variables and initialize the `OpenAIEmbeddings` function to convert text into embeddings.
 We then use `Chroma` to create a vector database, storing the embeddings of our text chunks, making it easier to retrieve relevant information later.

+As a note, Chroma creates a SQLite file inside your project in a subfolder designated by the `persist_directory` input.
+In my case, it would be a subfolder called "LSU".

 ### Fine-Tune a Language Model